akasakakona/CPLT-Compiler/README.md

 The following command will generate the compiler binary for our language `compilot`:

-For Linux users, you can either manually type the following command OR using our included `compile.sh` file.
+You can either manually type the following command OR using our included `compile.sh` file.
 ```bash
 bison -v -d --file-prefix=y compilot.y
 flex compilot.lex